Unless you’re pretty well up on the latest email optimization strategies, the double opt-in email list may be somewhat of a ‘black hole’ to you.

 - A/B test double and single opt-in to see which perform best

-Double opt-ins may seem quite straightforward but a surprising number of things can go wrong.
+Double opt-in email marketing may seem quite straightforward but a surprising number of things can go wrong.
 There are more moving parts than you probably imagine, so invest some time into optimizing the steps and there’s less chance that these parts will malfunction.

-Think of your double opt-ins as a sales funnel where you’re taking people on a sales journey step by step.
+Think of your double opt-in email lists for sale funnel where you’re taking people on a sales journey step by step.
 Optimize each of the following:

 - opt-in form submission